shorebirdtech/website/src/pages/blogs/ios-stable.md

 We're excited to announce that Code Push for Flutter is now stable for iOS!

-iOS beta requires the latest version of Shorebird CLI (`1.0.0`) and the latest stable version of Flutter (`3.19.5`).
+iOS stable requires the latest version of Shorebird CLI (`1.0.0`) and the latest stable version of Flutter (`3.19.5`).

 ## 🚀 Get Started